Spinach Companion Plants, Flowers, and Herbs

 Companion Root Species

-Spinach is popularly planted in beds of growing garlic.
-The garlic repels pests while the spinach keeps weed species from establishing.
 Spinach and garlic can be seeded at the same time, either in the late fall or early spring.
 Radishes are very commonly seen paired with spinach plants because they act as a trap crop for the very damaging leaf miner bugs that can eat entire crops of spinach.

 • Garlic